Sengim/diff_release/README.md

-# Code used to train diffusion models for paper: "Diffuse some Noise: Diffusion Models for1Measurement Noise Removal in Side-channel2Analysis"
+# Code used to train diffusion models for paper: "Diffuse some Noise: Diffusion Models for1Measurement Noise Removal in Side-channel Analysis"

 ## Installation